 I was driving so it was just a glass of red for me, but the wine menu can take you from entry level bottles at £23 through to the serious £60-80 Burgundy territory.
 Again the axis between quality and value feels sound.

 AROUND AND ABOUT

 We’re on the Oxfordshire side of the Cotswolds, so there’s no shortage of lovely things to see and do.
-Chippy Norton is just around the corner, the National Trust beauty Chastleton House (made famous most recently by Hilary Mantel’s Bring Up the Bodies) is a few miles further and Soho Farmhouse is a 15 minute chug up the road.
-Daylesford Farm is 10 miles away, and then it’s a hop and skip into the Glos side of the Cotswolds.
+Chippy Norton is just around the corner, the National Trust beauty Chastleton House (one of my absolute local favourites, and made famous by Hilary Mantel’s Bring Up the Bodies) is a few miles further.
+Soho Farmhouse is a 15 minute chug up the road if you fancy a posh, celebrity rubber-necking overnighter.
+Daylesford Farm is 10 miles away, and then it’s a hop and skip into the Gloucestershire side of the Cotswolds.
 If you want to keep it truly local, there’s a charming 5 mile walk from Swerford (check out the gorgeous church) to the pretty village of Wigginton, though it’s not circular so you’ll have to either retrace your steps or get a lift back.

 THE MUDDY VERDICT

 Good for: Everyone really.
-The food is fab, there are enough crowd-pleasers to suit little palates, the pub has a pleasing number of different areas and nooks and crannies, and it works equally well for locals heading in for those £5 G&Ts or destination foodies searching for the perfect Sunday lunch.
-Parents can fling their tantruming toddlers into the garden and those on a budget can nosh a set lunch of 2 courses for £12 or £17 for 3 courses.
+The food is fab, there are enough crowd-pleasers to suit little palates, the pub has a pleasing number of different areas and nooks and crannies, and it works equally well for locals heading in for a well-priced G&T or destination foodies searching for the perfect Sunday lunch.
+Parents can fling their tantruming toddlers into the garden and those on a budget will still manage a superior meal without selling a kidney.